Maintenance Tips For Your Metal Building

 Touch Up Painting

-If you notice a scratch or a minor abrasion during your routine examination of your building, it's time for a simple retouch.
+If you notice a scratch or a minor abrasion during routine checks of your building, it's time for a simple retouch.

 It's important to be sure that no aspect of the metal substrate ever gets to breathe.

 Moisture exposure leads to rust and mold.
-Keep a reserve of matching primer and paint for covering any scratches you find.
+Keep a reserve of matching primer and paint to cover any scratches you find.

 Always make sure you have the right paint.